Rhode Island Medical Assistance (Medicaid)

 Program Requirements

-In order to qualify for this benefit program, you must be a resident of the state of Rhode Island, a U.S. national, citizen, permanent resident, or legal alien, in need of health care/insurance assistance, whose financial situation would be characterized as low income or very low income.
-You must also be either pregnant, a parent or relative caretaker of a dependent child(ren) under age 19, blind, have a disability or a family member in your household with a disability, or be 65 years of age or older.
+To be eligible for Rhode Island Medicaid, you must be a resident of the state of Rhode Island, a U.S. national, citizen, permanent resident, or legal alien, in need of health care/insurance assistance, whose financial situation would be characterized as low income or very low income.
+You must also be one of the following:

 In order to qualify, you must have an annual household income (before taxes) that is below the following amounts:

-Household Size* Maximum Income Level (Per Year)
+Household Size* | Maximum Income Level (Per Year) |

 Application Details